Government’s latest January return plans for university students

 For universities, the courses where students are eligible to return in early January have been further restricted, prioritising medical and other courses where face to face teaching is necessary, to reduce the number of students travelling over this period.

-The wider return of students currently planned for the two-week period beginning 25 January will be kept under review.
+The wider return of students, currently planned for the two-week period beginning 25 January, will be kept under review.

 All university students should be offered two rapid tests when they return.